alecazam/kram/hlslparser/README.md

 * Adreno also doesn't support half storage, so this limits SSBO and UBO usage.

-* macOS on M1 - Rosetta2 lacks AVX and f16c cpu support, so translated x64 apps crash.
+* macOS on M1 - Rosetta2 v1 lacks AVX/2 and f16c cpu support, so translated x64 apps crash. v2 has support.
 Build Apple Silicon to fix this.
-Win on ARM emulation (Qcom X Elite) also has the same limitations.
-Neon is 16 128-bit registers where AVX needs 16 256-bit registers.
+Win on ARM emulation (Qcom X Elite) using Prism also has the same limitations, but there is now a newer version that does.
+Neon arm64 is 32 128-bit registers where AVX/2 uses 16 256-bit registers.

 * Android missing cpu arm64+f16 support from Redmi Note 8 and other chips. vcvt_f32_f16 is still present without this.
 Do math in fp32x4, then converter to fp16x4.

 Dealing with Double
 ---
-* HLSL double suport is a joke.
+* HLSL double suport is slow.
 Nvidia hobble fp64 output to 1/16th or less of the fp32 performance on GeForce to sell Quadro for CAD.
 AMD is similar.
 * Intel removed fp64 support in Gen11/12/13 and from ARC.
 * HLSL only supports 3 ops in DX11.1 - div, rcp, fma.
 * HLSL requires touint and todouble to pass between shader stages